frederic-perez/AmE-dictionary/data/dictionary.md

 __suited__ _adj_
 __suitor__ _n_ :five: /ˈsu tər/ __1__ A man who courts a woman; wooer. _Syn_ suer, wooer _The princess had many suitors, but the only man she was interested in was a poor farmhand._ :es: pretendiente __2__ A person who makes a petition or request.
 __sukey__ _n_ /SOO-kee/ [:scroll: After Suki, a girl in the nursery rhyme “Polly Put the Kettle On”.
 From _Sukey_, nickname for _Susanna_.]
 A tea-kettle.
+__sulfurous__ _adj_ Harsh or corrosive in tone. _Syn_ acid, blistering, caustic, vitriolic, acrid, acerbic, bitter, virulent _Her sulfurous denunciation of the governor was aired on the news that evening._
 __sulk<sup>1</sup>__ _n_ :two: A mood or display of sullen aloofness or withdrawal: _stayed home in a sulk; a case of the sulks._
 __sulk<sup>2</sup>__ _v_ :three: (sulking) To be silent and resentful because of a wrong done to one, esp in order to gain sympathy; brood sullenly: _the child sulked in a corner after being slapped._
 __sulky__ _adj_ :three::hammer: _Sulky-looking unshaven men._